Energ1stics/product-management/README.md

 ### Docker

-From root folder, run `docker compose up -d` to create and start a multicontainer in detached mode.
+From the root folder, run `docker compose up -d` to create and start a multicontainer in detached mode.
+This can take some time.

+After the containers are up and running, you can visit the frontend at http://localhost:4200 and play around.
+The Swagger UI is available at http://localhost:5000.

+In docker mode are currently no categories seeded and none can be created.
+Thus no products can be added.

 ## Problems